digshake/CSJavaWUSTL/_sources/Module1-Types-and-Names/topic-1-2-java-intro.rst

 A print statement can also contain numeric values and arithmetic expressions.
 Don't use double quotes for expressions that have a numeric value.

-Run ``CalculationExample.java`` to see the output.
+Run ``E04CalculationExample.java`` to see the output.
    Can you change the last print statement to print the sum of the values from 1 to 10?

-   Run ``CalculationErrorPrint`` to see the output.
+   Run ``E05CalculationErrorPrint`` to see the output.
 The output is not correct.
    The second System.out.println statement should print the value resulting from the computation, not a literal string for the computation.
    Get rid of the double quotes in the second println statement and run the program.

-   Open the ``CalculateBillTotal.java`` file.
+   Open the ``E06CalculateBillTotal.java`` file.
 Assume you have some bills to pay.
 The individual bill amounts are 89.50, 14.75, 45.12, and 92.50.
    Add another print statement to sum and print the total bill amount on a separate line.
 Don't just add the numbers in your head and print the result.
 You must write the code to add up the numbers and print the result.

-   Open the ``PassengersOnBus.java`` file.
-A bus starts out with no passengers.
-Three people get on at the first stop.
-   Five people get on at the second stop.
-   One person gets off and eight people get on at the third stop.
-   Three people get off at the fourth stop.
-How many people are left on the bus?
-   Add another print statement to calculate and print the passengers remaining on the bus.

 Syntax Errors